Straw cut guide

 - O-ring: This seals the lid to the bottle.
 To remove it, bang the bottom of the lid against your hand or other firm surface.
 It should come out after a few times.
 When replacing the O-ring, use a popsicle stick or similar object to push the new O-ring into position.
-Don't use a knife or other sharp object which could cut the silicone.
+Don't use a knife or other sharp object which could cut the seal.

 - Water Seal and Air Seal: These two seals are underneath the spout, so the spout must be removed before they can be replaced.
 The spout removal procedure is shown above under "Seal Lubrication".
 You can use a toothpick or dental pick to remove the old seals.
 Clean the seal cavities with warm soapy water before placing the new seals, then re-install the spout.

 If you are getting air mixed with water , make sure the straw is fully inserted and the spout is in the fully open position and try again.
 If the problem persists, then you may be missing the seal under the spout; please contact customer service for assistance.
 Occasionally, due to the tight manufacturing tolerances, a lid will not seal properly even with the seals in place, making the lid defective.
 If you receive a defective lid, please reach out to us and we will send a free replacement.

-If there is difficulty sucking water up the straw, The most likely cause is that your straw is too long and pressing against the bottle of the bottle.
+If there is difficulty sucking water up the straw, the most likely cause is that your straw is too long and pressing against the bottom of the bottle.
 To check this, loosen the lid so it rests loosely on top the bottle and see if you can now drink easily.
 If so, your straw is too long - trim it and try again.
 This problem can also occur if there is a tea bag or other firm objects at the bottle of the bottle.
 If the problem persists, contact customer service.

 If you are getting water shooting out the spout when you open it, then the bottle contents are pressurized due to heat or carbonation.
 Try slowly opening the spout half way to the vent position, which is mid way between the open and closed position.
 It will only take 1 or 2 seconds to release any built up pressure.
 Once the pressure has released, you can open the spout without getting soaked and drink normally.